bbauska/Anti-Project-2025/README.md

 <h4>Takes Over the Government to Assert Total Control</h4>

 <ul style="list-style-type:none;">
-  <li>● Guts Checks and Balances: Consolidated unchecked presidential power by purging the civil
+  <li><b>Guts Checks and Balances:</b> Consolidated unchecked presidential power by purging the civil
     service, firing independent agency leaders, destroying entire agencies, and conditioning federal funding on political fealty.
 Project 2025 compromises the ability of every civil servant to uphold the law and forces them to serve the president at the expense of the public.</li>
-  <li>● Political Purge of the Civil Service: Imposes loyalty tests and purges thousands of independent
+  <li><b>Political Purge of the Civil Service:</b> Imposes loyalty tests and purges thousands of independent
     civil servants so that the president can give control to thousands of political operatives, hand-picked for their unquestioned loyalty to the president regardless of qualifications, expertise, or commitment to constitutional duty.</li>
-  <li>● Seizes control of independent agencies: Fires independent agency leaders and forces independent
+  <li><b>Seizes control of independent agencies:</b> Fires independent agency leaders and forces independent
     agencies from the Federal Reserve to the FDA and the FCC to the CIA to prioritize the narrow interests of the president over their expertise, professional judgment and constitutional duty.</li>
-   <li>● Weaponizes the Justice System: Ends the independence of the DOJ, FBI and White House Counsel so
+   <li><b>Weaponizes the Justice System:</b> Ends the independence of the DOJ, FBI and White House Counsel so
      that the president can turn them into the enforcement arms of the president, including politicizing law enforcement, controlling prosecutions, targeting political opponents, and enforcing his agenda.</li>
-  <li>● Usurp the Power of the Purse: Alludes to a plan developed by the architects of Project 2025 to
+  <li><b>Usurp the Power of the Purse:</b> Alludes to a plan developed by the architects of Project 2025 to
     resurrect the Impoundment Act so that the president can unilaterally block congressionally-mandated spending.</li>
-  <li>● Undermines Congressional Oversight: Evades the Senate’s constitutional obligation to give advice
+  <li><b>Undermines Congressional Oversight:</b> Evades the Senate’s constitutional obligation to give advice
     and consent on the president’s appointees and obstructs transparency, accountability and oversight.</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Threatens Personal Freedoms and Rights</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-  <li>● Slashes Reproductive Freedom in Every State: Criminalizes medication abortions nationwide,
+  <li><b>Slashes Reproductive Freedom in Every State:</b> Criminalizes medication abortions nationwide,
     bans abortion pills, creates an “abortion surveillance” regime to monitor all pregnancies to prosecute potential miscarriages, restricts birth control, and limits access to fertility services like IVF.
 It declares that the “Dobbs decision was just the beginning.”</li>
-  <li>● Attacks LGBTQ+ Americans: Declares that anti-LGBTQ+ discrimination should be legal, rescinds
+  <li><b>Attacks LGBTQ+ Americans:</b> Declares that anti-LGBTQ+ discrimination should be legal, rescinds
     nondiscrimination protections for LGBTQ+ Americans, undermines the rights of same-sex married couples, criminalizes gender nonconformity, bans transgender people from the military, weaponizes federal law to require states and private actors to discriminate against transgender people, and dismantles services for LGBTQ+ Americans wherever possible, including by mandating the federal government to officially adopt the stance that marriage is only between a man and woman.</li>
-  <li>● Undermines Racial Equality: Defunds services for underserved communities and emboldens racial
+  <li><b>Undermines Racial Equality:</b> Defunds services for underserved communities and emboldens racial
     discrimination in everything from housing to education to employment by systematically eliminating programs and policies that prevent discrimination or promote racial diversity, equity and inclusion.
     It further hinders efforts to address racial inequalities by prohibiting the collection of data